-UNDERGRADUATE COURSES WHICH MAY BE TAKEN FOR GRADUATE CREDIT WITH PERMISSION, SEE PAGES 23-24 FOR INFORMATION.
+UNDERGRADUATE COURSES WHICH MAY BE TAKEN FOR GRADUATE CREDIT WITH PERMISSION.
+SEE PAGES 23-24 FOR INFORMATION.

-4443.
-Black Politics 3(3-0)

 An examination of the political behavior of Black Americans in the United States by focusing on the relationship between Black Americans and the various actors, institutions, and processes of the American Political System.
 Special emphasis on contemporary problems, trends, and developments of Black Politics.
 4553.
-Twentieth Century Political Thought

-An analysis of recent trends in political thought.
+Twentieth Century Political Thought 3(3-0) An analysis of recent trends in political thought.
 4653.
-International Political Economy

-An examination of the interaction of economics and politics with specific attention to issues in international trade, international finance, and international economic and political development.
+International Political Economy 3(3-0)An examination of the interaction of economics and politics with specific attention to issues in international trade, international finance, and international economic and political development.
 4901.
-Problems in Government and Politics

-1 semester hour

-Supervised reading and research in the field of government and politics.
+Independent Study in Government and Politics 1 semester hour Supervised reading and research in the field of government and politics.
 4902.
-Problems in Government and Politics

-Supervised reading and research in the field of government and politics.
+Independent Study in Government and Politics 2 semester hours Supervised reading and research in the field of government and politics.
 4903.
-Problems in Government and Politics

-Supervised reading and research in the field of government and politics.
+Independent Study in Government and Politics 3 semester hours Supervised reading and research in the field of government and politics.
 May be repeated for credit when the topics vary.

-4923.
-Seminar 3(3-0)

-Study and research of problems in government and political science.
-May be repeated for credit when topics vary.

 4933.
-Issues in World Politics

-Analyses of contemporary problems in international politics.

-GRADUATE COURSES

-5003.
-Research in Political Science

-Completion of a project of directed reading and research.
+Special Topics in Government and Politics 3(3-0)Topics vary.
+May be repeated with different content.
+GRADUATE COURSES 5003.
+Independent Graduate Study in Government and Politics 3 semester hours Completion of a project of directed reading and research.
 May be repeated for credit.
 5013.
-Scope and Methods of Political Science

-Intensive examination of bibliography, scope, methods, and concepts of political science.
+Scope and Methods of Political Science 3(3-0)Intensive examination of bibliography, scope, methods, and concepts of political science.
 Includes study of the philosophy of social science and quantitative analysis through applied research topics.
 5043.
 Legislation 3(3-0)